yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

    ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/6f67d935dc99f6bc02938a45d7a8d2ccdfa0f3af/Images/macOS/Intune-PolicyAssign4.png)
 7. Click **Review + save** to apply the changes

 > **Repeat these steps for all other configuration profiles created by the script, except for the Kernel Extension (Kext) policy.
-Assigning a Kext policy is no longer necessary for supported macOS devices**
+Assigning a Kext policy is no longer necessary for currently supported macOS devices**

 ***
 ## Go to next section